john9405/porpoise/README.md

 # porpoise
-A simple API testing tool
+A simple API testing tool.

 This is a practice project for pyqt5.